danger/peril/docs/setup_for_org.md

 ![](images/events.png)

-This
+This prove it works.

-# Prove it works

 If you open a PR on any of your repos, Peril should comment on your PR.

 # What now?